 Tucked between Table Mountain and the Atlantic Ocean, Cape Town visitors are spoiled with fantastic sites, white sand beaches, world class food and renowned wine – set in centuries of multicultural history

-The ‘Mother City’ as it is affectionately known, Cape Town is oldest city in all of South Africa and one of the most beautiful cities in the entire world.
-Dominated by the iconic Table Mountain, Cape Town offers its visitors a unique mix of historical sites, top notch beaches, great food and unrivaled natural scenery for a large metro.
-It’s also a good base for exploring the surrounding Winelands, where award winning wine has been made for hundreds of years as well as rugged Cape Point to the south, where ships have been rounding their way to the Far East for centuries.
+The ‘Mother City’ as it is affectionately known, Cape Town is the oldest city in all of South Africa and one of the most beautiful cities in the entire world.
+Dominated by the iconic Table Mountain, Cape Town offers its visitors a unique mix of historical sites, top-notch beaches, great food, and unrivaled natural scenery for a large metro.
+It’s also a good base for exploring the surrounding Winelands, where award-winning wine has been made for hundreds of years as well as rugged Cape Point to the south, where ships have been rounding their way to the Far East for centuries.

 Cape Town Travel Tips:

-- Don’t leave home without the Rough Guide To Cape Town, only $16 on Amazon!
-It also includes the Cape of Good Hope, wine country and the Garden Rout.
+- Don’t leave home without the Rough Guide To Cape Town.
+It also includes the Cape of Good Hope, wine country, and the Garden Route.
 Together with this guide, it will be your best friend on your visit to Cape Town.

-- Check out a few Cape Town discounted tour tickets that will also save you the long wait in line.
+- Check out a few Cape Town online tour tickets that will also save you the long wait in line.

 - Unlike the horror stories that you might hear about Johannesburg, Cape Town is a relatively safe place to visit.
 You can relax and enjoy walking through town during the day and in many parts, also at night.

 - South Africa uses a 3 pin electric plug so most universal adaptors won’t accommodate this.
 Pick one up at the airport or simply make sure your converter will be able to make its way into South African electric sockets.